 |St. John the Baptist

 We can’t join the tables until we clean the strings to have a common format for county names.
 We need to change the case of characters, use common spellings and abbreviations, and address punctuation.

 13.1.2.
 Extract a Piece of Text to Create a Feature#

 Text data sometimes has a lot of structure, especially when it was generated by a computer.
 As an example, the following is a web server’s log entry.
 Notice how the entry has multiple pieces of data, but the pieces don’t have a consistent delimiter—for instance, the date appears in square brackets, but other parts of the data appear in quotes and parentheses:

 18.104.22.168 - -

 "Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.0; .NET CLR 1.1.4322)"

 Even though the file format doesn’t align with one of the simple formats we saw in Chapter 8, we can use text processing techniques to extract pieces of text to create features.

 In Chapter 9, we created a categorical feature based on the content of the strings.
 There, we examined the descriptions of restaurant violations and we created nominal variables for the presence of particular words.
 We’ve displayed a few example violations here:

-We might wonder: how have the State of the Union speeches changed over time?
-Or, do different political parties focus on different topics or use different language in their speeches?
-To answer these questions, we can transform the speeches into a numeric form which lets us use statistics to compare them.
+We might wonder: How have the State of the Union speeches changed over time?
+Do different political parties focus on different topics or use different language in their speeches?
+To answer these questions, we can transform the speeches into a numeric form that lets us use statistics to compare them.